khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ### Pixel grid

-Icon elements are aligned to the pixel grid to avoid subpixel antialiasing and be as crisp as possible on all screens and resolutions.
+Icon elements are aligned to the pixel grid.
 Elements within an icon, such as curves or diagonal lines, won’t always align exactly to the grid, and in these instances it’s better for the element to feel natural rather than forced.

-Since icons use a **1.5px** stroke, there are a few alignment considerations:

-- Outside edges of closed shapes should align to whole pixels.
-- A line should have at least one edge aligned to a whole pixel.
-This won't always be possible when two lines comprise an element that has to be centered within the grid or to other elements.
+Alignment considerations for a **1.5px** stroke are covered in the [Strokes](#strokes) section below.

 | **Do** | **Don’t** |
 | :---: | :---: |